FinancesToursEventsInternationalContact Us

 Notes

 • Completion of Pre-Calculus B-120 is highly recommended for Food, Agricultural and Resource Economics; this major requires knowledge in math.
-A grade academic level math course is recommended for students pursuing other social science majors.
+A grade 12 academic math course is recommended for students pursuing other social science majors.

-• Students not admitted to Criminal Justice and Public Policy will be automatically considered for Bachelor of Arts, Justice and Legal Studies.
-Students not admitted to Psychology will be automatically considered for Bachelor of Arts, Sociology.
+• Students not admitted to Criminal Justice and Public Policy will be automatically considered for the Bachelor of Arts, Justice and Legal Studies.
+Students not admitted to Psychology will be automatically considered for the Bachelor of Arts, Sociology.
 Learn more about Alternate Offers.

 Estimated Cut-off Ranges